coder-lgtm/docker-k8s/README.md

-Docker and Kubernetes Hands On Workshop for the beginners
+Docker and Kubernetes Hands On Workshop for Beginners
 --------------------------------------------------------
 About the project

 This project includes sample Python Flask applications and instructions for installing Docker on your local environment.

-The Workshop will be presented in a virtual settings.
+The Workshop will be presented in a virtual setting.
-We will have the exact setup on our system (MacOS Catalina).
+We will have the exact setup on our systems (MacOS Catalina).

 It is advisable but not a mandatory requirement that you have performed these steps beforehand.
 That way, you can follow along during the workshop